U.S. fund KKR buys Trainline, derails London listing

 Private equity firms generally prefer to sell a company rather than list it on the stock exchange because it allows them to exit an investment quickly.

-Established in 1999, Trainline was bought by Exponent in 2006 for about 160 million pounds from a consortium which included Virgin, Stagecoach and National Express.
+Established in 1999, Trainline was bought by Exponent in 2006 for about 160 million pounds from a consortium which included Virgin, Stagecoach (SGC.L) and National Express (NEX.L).
 Its website has 20.8 million visits a month.

 Trainline is the most downloaded travel app in the United Kingdom.
 Adjusted core earnings (EBITDA) across the firm's branded businesses rose to 21 million pounds in 2014, up from 14.3 million pounds in 2013.